GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 alt="Representation of the fragments in each tree, with one fragment being marked as needing layout.", width="800", height="441" %}

-Each fragment represents a part of an element.
+Each fragment represents a part of a DOM element.
-Typically there is only one fragment per element, but there can be more if it is split across different pages when printing, or columns when in a multi-column element.
+Typically there is only one fragment per element, but there can be more if it is split across different pages when printing, or columns when in a multi-column context.

 After layout, each fragment becomes immutable and is never changed again.
 Importantly, we also place a few additional restrictions.
 We don't: